MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/user-guide.md

 Microsoft Dynamics 365 Product Visualize empowers sellers to showcase and customize products in their actual environment, helping create a shared understanding between buyer and seller to accelerate complex sales processes.

-This User Guide describes how to:
+This User Guide describes everything you need to know about working with the app.
+It shows you how to:

 [Open the app and sign in](sign-in.md)<br>
 [Place and manipulate 3D models](manipulate-models.md)<br>